timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 we may want a minimum amount of time for any scheduled activity.
 Further, some activities may be constrained in the days or order in which they are are completed.
-And of course, we want to respect the constraint that we only have 168 hours to allocate per week.
+And of course, we want to respect the constraints that we only have 24 hours to allocate per day and 168 hours to allocate per week.

 Determining if a given scheduling problem and its constraints have a feasible solution is part of the field of [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming) or [constraint optimization](https://developers.google.com/optimization/cp/).
-For now, we'll start with generating time budgets manually, but in the future, we'll want to experiment with perhaps faster and more formal approaches to solving these problems.
+For now, we'll start by generating time budgets manually, but in the future, we'll want to experiment with perhaps faster and more formal approaches to solving these problems.